 Disable fog and shadows

 By default, SketchUp ensures that your model contains all the relevant data it needs to render correctly, including fog and shadows.
-Unfortunately, these two elements in particular are very taxing on your CPU and GPU, which means you may actually find SketchUp 3D Warehouse slow.
+Unfortunately, these two elements, in particular, are very taxing on your CPU and GPU, which means you may find SketchUp 3D Warehouse slow.
 If you’re wondering how to speed up VRay rendering in SketchUp or your on-screen performance, try disabling fog and shadows.
-This is an especially helpful tip if you’re simply drawing or editing, when the extra visuals aren’t required:
+This is an especially helpful tip if you’re simply drawing or editing when the extra visuals aren’t required: